zhudotexe/fastlmi/README.md

 ## Example (OpenAI/ChatGPT Plugin)

-> NOTE: As of v0.1.0 FastLMI includes the AI Plugin (OpenAI) interface as a default.
+> NOTE: As of v0.2.0 FastLMI includes the AI Plugin (OpenAI, LangChain) interface as a default.
 This may change to an
 > extension-based system in the future as the library develops.

 To show off just how easy it is to create a plugin, let's make a ChatGPT plugin that gives it the ability to roll dice